 - How much time do users spend using the app

 - Anything else that enables you to determine whether your MVP is satisfying your customers' needs or if it requires modification

 Facts and figures can give you a realistic perspective, help you define specific objectives, and show you what success might look like.

 Step 3.
 Choosing features that are most relevant for the user

 It's time to decide how your product will look if you have a clear understanding of the value you are providing to users, your business goals, and how you connect these two aspects.
 Consider yourself the end user; mapping customer journeys will give you data based on user behavior and assist you in determining the series of steps necessary to address the user's issue.
 The user's actions are the outcome of their ideas, feelings, and decisions, which are also part of the user journey.
 The link between your product and the customer is depicted visually in journeys.
 Don't forget to examine what your customers are thinking and feeling when they use your product because it will have a big impact on how they decide.
 This information can also be used to switch them from one product feature to another.

 Step 4.
 Develop the MVP

 - It's time to develop an MVP now that you have all the necessary information.

-- Since the prototype is a reflection of the finished product you want to create, it should be engaging and user-friendly and under no circumstances should fall short of quality standards.
+- Since the prototype reflects the finished product you want to create, it should be engaging and user-friendly and, under no circumstances, should fall short of quality standards.

 - Concentrate on the key elements that will provide users with the solution as soon as possible.